aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 ## Summary

-We cover a lot of new concepts that are pretty unusual in a Java world.
-To be honest they are simple enough yet unbelievably powerful, whose effects just can't be ignored.
+We covered lots of new concepts that are pretty unusual in a Java world.
+Honestly, they are simple enough yet unbelievably powerful, whose effects just can't be ignored.
 Amount of confidence you felt for the first working with *Try* or *Either* should be present all the time while coding, which is not the case while handling the exceptions in a traditional way.
-Also, the composition of *Options* is pretty cool, and also I noticed that a lot of Java developers who are using it are not aware of that you can apply *map*, *flatMap*, and *filter* on it, so I tried to show some common patterns on how to utilize those concepts in a right way.
+Also, the composition of *Options* is pretty cool, and also I noticed that a lot of Java developers who are using it are unaware of that you can apply *map*, *flatMap*, and *filter* on it, so I tried to show some common patterns on how to utilize those concepts in a right way.

-I hope that you have learned something new and that you realize the benefits offered by writing Java in a functional style.
-Of course, there are a lot of concepts that are not covered like using immutable collections and immutable data types, but I think it's enough to start improving your Java codebase.
+I hope that you have learned something new and that you realized the benefits offered by writing Java in a functional style.
+Of course, there are a lot of concepts that are not covered like using immutable collections and immutable data types, but I think it’s enough to start improving your Java codebase.

 You can find me at:
 * [Linkedin](https://www.linkedin.com/in/aleksandar-skrbic/)